vsanin42/minishell/README.md

 - **FIXED:**  any builtin with heredoc exits minishell eg. pwd << EOF gets input from EOF, prints pwd, but then exits ??? other commands with heredoc are fine and also heredoc with builtins in pipes is ok - long debugging but found out we have to set stdin, stdout back to 0 and 1 after we are finished with pipes - termios was giving error code: Inappropriate ioctl for device, thats how i found out
 - but now that we dup stdin, stdout back to 0 and 1 after writing to pipe the pipe is closed and does not work anymore so commands like cat are constantly waiting for input but it is already closed - i really idk what to do, but we have to do something in executor_files_pipes.c/-> set_files -> if redir->type == TOKEN_HEREDOC - do something with file descriptors - OKAY IT IS FIXED AND WORKS FOR BOTH TYPES OF COMMANDS - I ADDED DUPLICATE OF STDIN, STDOUT IN MAIN AND SET IT BACK FOR EACH ITERATION OF SHOW_PROMPT :D :D

-# TODO ENV EXPANSION
-- **TODO:** *echo $'USER'* and others with $ and quote after it :(

-# TODO HEREDOC

 # TODO SIGNALS AND SETUP OF MINISHELL/READLINE
 - **TODO:** !!! when we run minishell in minishell and press ^C, sometimes it prints ^C correctly in line, sometimes ^C in a newline, sometimes ^C after two newlines etc - can you fix?
-I have no idea
+I have no idea **FIXED -V**
-- signal handling of processes like cat that wait for input *not sure if this still has to be done, can be removed? -Zuzka*
+- signal handling of processes like cat that wait for input *not sure if this still has to be done, can be removed? -Zuzka* **yes -V**

 # TODO ERROR CODES AND EXIT
 - **TODO:** set error codes properly - implement errno && must update exit status at end of each of these functions - now some commands prolly builtins do not return errno but 0 or 1 or at least it is not consistent